juergenweb/FrontendContact/README.md

 - Multi-language
 - IP of the sender will be send with the email too, so you can use it for IP-blocking if you will get a lot of spam from a certain IP
 - Supports Ajax form submission (as introduced in FrontendForms 2.1.47)
+- Support for sending mails with the following 3rd party PW-modules: WireMailPostmark, WireMailPostmarkApp

 ## Table of contents
 * [Configuration](#configurations)